![]() |

-Clara, which was an accomplished pianist, was the first to present the work, at the Gewandhaus in Leipzig on 13 August 1841 with only the first movement.
-The complete three-movement version was premiered in Dresden on 4 December 1845, again with Clara Schumann, and the dedicatee Ferdinand Hiller as the conductor.
-Less than a month later, on 1 January 1846, the concerto was performed in Leipzig, conducted by Felix Mendelssohn.
+Clara Schumann gave the first performance of the original version at the Gewandhaus in Leipzig on 13 August 1841.
+The complete three-movement concerto was premiered in Dresden on 4 December 1845, with Clara as soloist and Ferdinand Hiller conducting.
+Less than a month later, on 1 January 1846, the concerto was performed in Leipzig under the direction of Felix Mendelssohn.

 Movements: